• Skip to main content

 Transportation

 Taxis.
 Most people don’t tip taxi drivers unless they handle your luggage.
-But I usually leave them the change from whatever bill I give them plus maybe a bit extra so that it adds up to about 10% of the bill.
+But I usually leave them the change from whatever bill I give them.

 Uber.
 People usually DO tip Uber drivers and will often do so on the app (I’ve been told the Uber credits the drivers with the full amount of the tip you give them).
 Uber makes it easy with 3 recommendations for tips and I’ll usually pay based on the service I feel I received by the driver.
 Again though, tipping is optional and I’ve often had situations where I’ve had surly drivers and ended up not leaving a tip at all.